 Based on the above criteria, 96 development sites (60 projected sites and 36 potential) have been identified in the Affected Area.
-The DEIS includes a detailed description of the development sites, as well as the detailed RWCDS tables that identify the uses expected to occur on each of these sites under Future No Action and Future With Action conditions.

-The EIS assessed both density-related and site-specific potential impacts from development on all projected development sites.
+This EIS assesses both density-related and site-specific potential impacts from development on all projected development sites.
 Density-related impacts are dependent on the amount and type of development projected on a site and the resulting impacts on traffic, air quality, community facilities, and open space.

 Site-specific impacts relate to individual site conditions and are not dependent on the density of projected development.
 Site-specific impacts include potential noise impacts from development, the effects on historic resources, and the possible presence of hazardous materials.
 Development is not anticipated on the potential development sites in the foreseeable future.
 Therefore, these sites have not been included in the density-related impact assessments.
-However, review of site-specific impacts for these sites has been conducted in order to ensure a conservative analysis.
+However, review of site-specific impacts for these sites will be conducted in order to ensure a conservative analysis.